 The expansion to SOL, XRP, and TRX signals that institutional demand for altcoin exposure is real and growing.
 For portfolio managers and institutional traders operating within regulated frameworks, these futures contracts offer a way to gain price exposure without touching the underlying crypto assets directly.

-Nothing broke in the traditional sense, but the announcement arrives at a critical moment for Russia's crypto regulatory landscape.
+Nothing broke in the traditional sense, but the announcement arrives at a critical moment for Russia's crypto regulatory framework.

-In late December 2025, the Bank of Russia published a regulatory concept document outlining comprehensive rules for crypto investment, targeted for implementation by July 2026.
+In late December 2025, the Bank of Russia published a regulatory concept document outlining broad rules for crypto investment, targeted for implementation by July 2026.
 The framework introduces several key provisions:

 • Classification: Bitcoin and stablecoins are classified as "monetary assets"